olankens/hisenser/README.md

 # <samp>OVERVIEW</samp>

-Reverse engineered MQTT client for Hisense TVs.
-Uses a certificate and private key to bypass broker authentication.
+Reverse engineered MQTT client for Hisense TVs (VIDAA only), it uses dummy certificate and private key to foolish the broker authentication.

 <table>
   <tr align="center">